 The Lexus RZ 450e can now be reserved online.
-Interested parties can reserve their individual vehicle including desired equipment free of charge and without obligation and secure one of the first production places, as Toyota has now announced.
+Interested parties can book their vehicle, including desired equipment, free of charge and without obligation and secure one of the first production places, as Toyota has announced.
 Prices will not be announced until the start of pre-sales in autumn.

 With the announcement of the order launch, Toyota has mentioned another interesting figure: The total power of the two electric motors in the RZ is 230 kW.
 At the presentation, only the individual outputs of the two motors were mentioned (150 kW at the front and 80 kW at the rear).
 However, these values cannot simply be added up if the battery cannot deliver that much power, but that does seem to be the case with the Lexus.

-Pascal Ruch of Lexus Europe gave some more information about the market launch of the RZ 450e in an interveiw.
-“Production will start in October 2022, so the first customers should receive their cars this year,” Ruch is quoted as saying, although the company’s announcment talks about early 2023.
+Pascal Ruch of Lexus Europe gave some more information about the market launch of the RZ 450e in an interview.
+“Production will start in October 2022, so the first customers should receive their cars this year,” Ruch is quoted as saying, although the company’s announcement talks about early 2023.

 “We are planning an annual production of 30 to 35,000 units, half of which will go to our largest market, China,” Ruch told Vision Mobility.
 “A good quarter to the US and just under a quarter to Europe, which is around 6,000 units.”